You are here

-Markets require reliable and transparent information to function; this applies equally to new and emerging markets for ecosystems services for carbon, water and biodiversity, as it does to traditional financial markets.
+Markets require reliable and transparent information in order to function; this applies equally to new and emerging markets for ecosystems services for carbon, water and biodiversity, as it does to traditional financial markets.
 Investors need to fully understand the risks and opportunities associated with their ecological dependencies, assets and investments.
 Only then will substantial private investment move toward supporting sustainable resource outcomes.

-PROFOR's partnership with Forest Trends aims to secure a sustainable institutional platform for ecosystems market intelligence and to scale up and reduce risks in investment in natural capital.The support is expected to help Forest Trends ramp up its analytical and targeted outreach work.
-It builds on previous work: the “Mobilization of Ecosystem Services Payments in China” though Forest Trends in 2006; and the “Matrix: Mapping Payments for Ecosystem Services”, also through Forest Trends, in 2008.
+PROFOR's partnership with Forest Trends aims to secure a sustainable institutional platform for ecosystems market intelligence in order to scale up operations and reduce risks in investment in natural capital.
+This support is expected to help Forest Trends ramp up its analytical and targeted outreach work.
+It builds on previous work, including “Mobilization of Ecosystem Services Payments in China” though Forest Trends in 2006, and “Matrix: Mapping Payments for Ecosystem Services”, also through Forest Trends, in 2008.

 This partnership helped Forest Trends to successfully organize multiple roundtable meetings (see below).
 The meetings attracted a wide audience of policymakers, practitioners, foundations, multi-lateral and bilateral institutions.
 Through wide media coverage, the materials reached international readers and academia.